-Some say hang on tight with your hands and knees and move forward to weight the front wheel.
+Some say hang on tight with your hands and knees.
+Other say lean forward to reduce aerodynamic resistance and weight the front wheel like in the British video.
 Others say to loosen your grip and slide back to lighten the weight on the front wheel.

 There seems very little popular consensus.